A simple guide to Hiking Ella Rock, Sri Lanka

 This post may contain affiliate links.
 I will receive a small commission if you use these links.

 Want to know what else there is to do in Ella?
-Check out my top things to do in Ella and why you should visit!
+Check out my top things to do in Ella

 A simple guide to Hiking Ella Rock, Sri Lanka

 When I was researching into the route, I came across lots of conflicting information.
 Some people said that you needed a guide to reach the top, whereas others had managed to get there on their own.
-After researching further into the route, we decided we would go it alone and I’m so glad that we didn’t pay for a guide as you really don’t need it – as long as you research your route beforehand and take a downloaded version with you, then you should be fine.
+After researching further into the route, we decided we would go it alone.
+And I’m so glad that we didn’t pay for a guide as you really don’t need it.
+As long as you research your route beforehand and take a downloaded version with you, then you should be fine.

 There are many blogs which show the hiking route to Ella rock, some of which have handy photos to help with the explanation.
 I would strongly recommend downloading a couple of route guides to your phone and taking them with you.